 - In other companies, it means treating all employees as if they are members of one big, inter-engaged (and hopefully happy) family.

-- For still other companies, treating people like they’re family means regularly bringing people together in off-hours, so they can get to know each other on a more personal level.
+- For still other companies, treating people like their family means regularly bringing people together in off-hours, so they can get to know each other on a more personal level.

 Decide what family-oriented culture means to your company.